 Snakes and ladders, the old traditional board game, is a great metaphor for life after loss.

-As Penny R suggested on a recent Zoom call, in Snakes and Ladders, sometimes you climb the ladder and feel progress, other times you just keep sliding back down into feelings of sadness or despair and wondering where that ladder went.
-Of course, Covid hasn’t helped to lighten the load for those experiencing loss and it is especially hard for anyone who has gone through a recent loss and not been able to mourn in the usual ways.
+As Penny R suggested once on a Zoom call, in Snakes and Ladders, sometimes you climb the ladder and feel progress, other times you just keep sliding back down into feelings of sadness or despair and wondering where that ladder went.
+Of course, Covid hasn’t helped to lighten the load for those experiencing loss and it is especially hard for anyone who has gone through a recent loss and not been able to grieve in the usual ways.

 We’d all prefer a life of just ladders, but unfortunately, we usually run across just as many “snakes” in life as we do ladders.
 So, if you are feeling that lately your game of life has been all snakes and no ladders, here are some ways to get through it:

-After loss, a lot of advice can seem cliche and meaningless, but usually a cliche is a cliche for a reason – there is a kernel of truth in it and our job is to examine it and decide what makes sense to us and what applies to us in our lives.
+After loss, a lot of advice can seem cliche and meaningless, but usually a cliche is a cliche for a reason – there is a kernel of truth in it and our job is to examine it and decide what makes sense to us and what applies to our lives.